atsushieno/aap-lv2/README.md

 There is a big limitation on Android platform: it is not possible to get list of asset directories in Android, meaning that querying audio plugins based on the filesystem is not doable.
 All those plugins must be therefore explicitly listed at some manifest.

 To address this issue, AAP-LV2 plugin service takes a list of LV2 asset paths from `aap_metadata.xml`, which are used for `LV2_PATH` settings.
-It is taken care by `org.androidaudioplugin.lv2.AudioPluginLV2ServiceExtension` and plugin developers shouldn't have to worry about it, as long as they add the following metadata within `<service>` for AudioPluginService:
+It is taken care by `org.androidaudioplugin.lv2.AudioPluginLV2ServiceExtension` and plugin developers shouldn't have to worry about it, as long as they add the following metadata within `<service>` for AudioPluginService in `AndroidManifest.xml`:

 ```
 <meta-data